w8s-class/CS1520-Class-Information/README.md

 **Special Note**

 Due to MLK and Spring Break, our class is one class short of a full semester.
-As a means to recover that time, we will meet 30 minutes earlier on six lectures.
+As a means to recover that time, we will make three recitations ***required***.
 Dates proposed for early-start lectures are:

-* 1/22/2018
-* 2/5/2018
-* 2/12/2018
-* 3/19/2018
-* 3/26/2018
-* 4/16/2018
+I will work with Jeong to identify the subject and dates for the required recitations.

 **Special Note by TA**